 Beginning Projects provides the student with real world application of techniques and theories studied in co-requisite classes.
 Using Digidesign's Pro Tools Digital Audio Workstations, the student is responsible for the projects from recording to mastering a final product.
-A minimum of three projects must be complete but students are encouraged to go beyond the minimum.
+A minimum of amount of projects must be completed but students are encouraged to go beyond the minimum.